SANDAG/SRF/Supply/README.md

 ## Interface

-The supply module accepts a .csv file and expects the following data on each MGRA:
+The Supply module accepts a .csv file and expects the following data on each MGRA:

 ### Input and Output Columns

-The supply module expects these columns and updates them during program execution
+The Supply module expects these columns and updates them during program execution

 - SqFt_SF | total squarefootage of single-family units
 - SqFt_MF | total squarefootage of multiple-family units